Frequently Asked Questions (FAQs):

 Q: What does Challenged Sailors San Diego need?

 A: In short, we need everything.
-We are new and are actively looking for partners, sponsors, volunteers, sailors, and community support.
+We are actively looking for partners, sponsors, volunteers, sailors, and community support.

 Q: When does the sailing take place?